-- Go to Share & Publish > Link and select the Booking page or Master page in the drop-down.
+- Select the relevant Booking page or Master page in the drop-down menu (Figure 1).

-- From the Customer data step, select Personalized link (URL parameters).
+- In the Customer data step (Figure 2), select Personalized link (URL parameters).

 - In the Booking form step, you can select one of the two options below:

-- Skip the Booking form: Skipping the ScheduleOnce Booking form helps you maximize your booking conversions and provides your Customers with a seamless and quick booking process.
+- Skip the Booking form: Skipping the Booking form helps you maximize your booking conversions and provides your Customers with a quicker booking process.

-- Prepopulate the Booking form: The data is visible in the Booking form and can be edited by the Customer before submission.
+- Prepopulate the Booking form: If you select this option, the booking data is visible in the Booking form and can be edited by the Customer before submission.
 Learn more about prepopulated Booking forms

 - In the Copy link step, click Copy link to copy the Personalized link to your clipboard (Figure 3).

 Adding your own URL parameters

 If you need to replace the ADD_DYNAMIC_FIELD placeholders (Figure 4) with your own parameters, you can copy the link to a notepad.
 Learn more about supported ScheduleOnce URL parameters